This article covers your obligations as an employer for KiwiSaver, and how to manage deductions and contributions in PaySauce.

 Before you start, ensure the employee's current pay is in 'data entry'.
 If the pay is already calculated, the change will not take effect until the next pay.

-Tap on either the employee or employer deduction as needed to select a new rate.
+Tap on employee or employer deduction to select a new rate

 Employees are able to update their KiwiSaver deduction rate using the PaySauce app.